 With a new year comes new hopes, new beginnings and the inevitable: New Year’s and New Year’s resolutions.
-At this time of year, we all look forward to a new year, filled with resolutions of improved workout regimes, better diets, and budgets that we’re going to stick to all year to finally pay off that debt, all of which are designed to make us better people.
+We all look forward to a new year, filled with resolutions of improved workout regimes and better diets.
+Better budgets that we’re going to stick to all year to finally pay off that debt.
+All of which are designed to make us better people.
 However, making New Year’s resolutions is not just for individuals.
 Small business owners can also find immense value in creating business-geared New’s Years resolutions.
 Here are 5 New Year’s resolutions that can help your small business succeed in the new year.

 According to Ted Rubin, acting CMO of Brand Innovators, the first step a small business owner can take to improve digital presence is to listen to your customers.
 Find out if they are online, and if so, determine where are they looking online.
 Next, Mr. Rubin recommends actively participating in the online community by creating an account on the platforms, such as Facebook or Twitter, your customers are using, observing how those social platforms are used efficiently, and then actually using the platform.
 Finally, Mr. Rubin suggests creating evergreen content for those platforms so the content can be used more than once.
 With an improved digital presence, you have a greater chance at keeping your customers interested in your small business and attracting new customers in the new year.